dannysecurity/homeafford/README.md

 - **Fixed vs ARM scenarios** — compare hybrid ARM payment shock, intro-period savings, and break-even timing against a fixed-rate loan
 - **Affordability bands** — conservative, moderate, and stretch price targets from gross income and debt ratios
 - **Purchase checks** — forward DTI and down-payment validation for a specific home, plus savings readiness
+- **Down payment vs DTI model** — sweep down payment levels for a target home and solve for the minimum down that passes DTI caps
+- **Purchase affordability plan** — combine DTI minimum down with a savings timeline to answer when you can buy
 - **Yearly affordability report** — project how conservative, moderate, and stretch price targets change as savings grow
+- **Target home report** — year-by-year readiness for one fixed home price as savings and income grow

 ## Install